Android-for-Python/Android-for-Python-Users/README.md

 A special case is an impure Python app that calls Android Java apis. *Android api calls must occur no earlier in the Kivy Lifecycle that one timestep after* `on_start()`.

-In practice you may find that some apis are available earlier in the Kivy Lifecycle, this may vary by api and by Android version.
-Android documentation does not in general discuss this.
+In practice you may find that some Android apis are available earlier in the Kivy Lifecycle, this may vary by api and by Android version.
+Android documentation does not in general discuss the earliest point in the lifecycle that an api can be called.
 Calling from `on_start()` or earlier is not reliable, and may (or not!) result in unexpected behavior.

 ## Wheels